Meyriez

 Meyriez (/fr/; Mêriéz /frp/; Merlach) is a municipality in the district of See or du Lac in the canton of Fribourg in Switzerland.
-It is one of the municipalities with a large majority of German speakers in the mostly French-speaking canton of Fribourg.
+Since the 1980s it has been one of the municipalities with a large majority of German speakers in its predominantly French-speaking canton.

 History

 Meyriez is first mentioned in 1162 as de Meriaco.
 In 1178 it was mentioned as Meriei.